Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 254.  ### Question254
 What does Code Coverage show?

-- [x] Code being exercised by tests
+- [x] Code being exercised by tests.
-- [ ] The absence of defects in code
+- [ ] The absence of defects in code.
-- [ ] The quality of Unit Tests being written
+- [ ] The quality of Unit Tests being written.
-- [ ] The ratio of number of tests to lines of code in the system being tested
+- [ ] The ratio of number of tests to lines of code in the system being tested.
-- [ ] When a feature is done
+- [ ] When a feature is done.

 _[⬆ Back to Top](#table-of-contents)_